 Suppliers may only distribute:

-- Their alcoholic liquor and cereal malt beverage intended for human consumption in Kansas through a distributor licensed in Kansas.
+- Their alcoholic liquor and CMB intended for human consumption in Kansas through a distributor licensed in Kansas.

 - Wines manufactured solely and exclusively for sacramental purposes (religious ceremonies) to bonafide churches and religious organizations.
 [K.A.R.
 14-17-2]